Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Measuring conditional congruence

 \subsection{Maximum Conditional Mean Discrepancy (MCMD)}

-In machine learning problems that model with uncertainty, we are only given a finite number of draws from $(X, Y)$ to evaluate the quality of a predictive distribution.
-This introduces great difficulty in estimating $D_C(f, P_{Y|X})$, because we require multiple examples with the exact same conditioning input $x$ to approximate $P_{Y|X = x}$ with any degree of confidence \citep{blasiok2023unifying}.
+When assessing a model, we are only given a finite number of draws from $(X, Y)$ to evaluate the quality of its predictive distributions.
+This introduces great difficulty in estimating $D_C(f, P_{Y|X})$, because we require several examples with the exact same input $x$ to reasonably approximate $P_{Y|X = x}$ \citep{blasiok2023unifying}.
 In most domains, the probability of this occurrence across multiple inputs is essentially zero.

 One reasonable assumption to make estimation of $P_{Y|X = x}$ more tractable is that similar inputs should yield similar conditional distributions.
 Thus, $P_{Y|X = x}$ can be approximated by aggregating $(x, y)$ samples with similar $x$ values.
 This process is formalized using kernel functions.
 When a kernel, $k: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$, is symmetric, continuous, and positive semi-definite, $k(\mathbf{x}, \mathbf{x'})$ represents an inner product $\langle \mathbf{\phi}(\mathbf{x}), \mathbf{\phi}(\mathbf{x'})\rangle_{\mathcal{V}}$ in some (possibly higher-dimensional) feature space $\mathcal{V}$, thus yielding a similarity measure in that space.